EM 26 - Newest Campaign Tricks 2

 In countries of younger and more dubious democratic traditions, candidates deliver simple campaign messages driving through city streets in sound cars shouting into loudspeaker systems.
 Japan, for example, limits campaigning to blaring out nothing more than “hello”, a candidate’s name and “thank you very much”, which beleaguered citizens hear over and over in the weeks before the election.

-Over a hundred million US voters are caught up in a confusing storm of issues.
-They are listening, reading and watching the campaign machines of Rudy, of Obama, of McCain and of Hillary as these machines serve up new varieties of fluffy, cream-stuffed rhetoric.
-These billion-dollar campaign bakeries all specialize in a single common filling, with a taste that lingers on the tongue long after the word mass has been swallowed.
+Over a hundred million US voters were caught up in a confusing storm of issues, listening, reading and watching the campaign machines of Rudy, of Obama, of McCain and of Hillary serve up new varieties of fluffy, cream-stuffed rhetoric.
+These billion-dollar campaign bakeries all specialized in a single common filling, with a taste that lingers on the tongue long after the word mass has been swallowed.

 Pungent and persistent, it can be described most simply as the tart message “remember me, remember me, remember me”.